 Figure 1 From Jess Pourret

-This article will demonstrate that the “Proclamation for Crossing the Mountains” and its variant forms as a tradition traces back to an actual history of contact between Yao peoples and representatives of the imperial court and there were real documents that ratified agreements between individual Yao leaders and imperial agents.
-There are numerous cases from the Song up through the Qing, for instance, of Yao leaders working as imperial agents to convince rebel leaders to surrender and pledge allegiance to the emperor, and we know that Ming and Qing officials and military commanders in other locales issued similar documents as an alternative strategy to military conflict.
+This article will demonstrate that the “Proclamation for Crossing the Mountains” and its variant forms as a tradition traces an actual history of contact between Yao peoples and representatives of the imperial court.
+It shows that real documents existed to ratify agreements between individual Yao leaders and imperial agents.
+There are numerous cases from the Song up through the Qing, for instance, of Yao leaders working as imperial agents to convince rebel leaders to surrender and pledge allegiance to the emperor.
+We also know that Ming and Qing officials and military commanders in other locales issued similar documents as an alternative strategy to military conflict.
 However, while the tradition of producing Yao charters stems from a history of real encounters and actual policies, at some point, anonymous authors began to fabricate a narrative of Yao people playing the central role in the empire.
-From the late Ming or early Qing, copies of a perhaps single original document began to circulate as individuals from specific households reproduced, and in some cases, altered it as a commemoration of their ancestors’ merit and as a device for negotiating with government officials.
+From the late Ming or early Qing, copies of a what may have been a single original document began to circulate: individuals from specific households reproduced, and in some cases, altered it as a commemoration of their ancestors’ merit and as a device for negotiating with government officials.

-I will argue that the Yao “Proclamation,” which was reproduced using methods similar to other texts of the age, should be seen as an interregional response to, and appropriation of, an imperial project that took shape since the Song to integrate every sector of the empire and to reach into the hearts and minds of peoples living at a distance from the capital.
-Although the project sprouted in the court, from the 16th through the 19th centuries there were multiple actors, from government offices to commercial publishers to native chieftains to local ritual specialists, who propagated an imperial reimagining of antiquity through the production and circulation of popular narrative accounts, including family genealogies, “Precious Scrolls” (baojuan), real imperial edicts, the great masterwork novels of the late Ming, and as I will show, the “Proclamation for Crossing the Mountains.”
-Before describing the appearance, content, and uses of the Yao charters, as well as how this medium appropriated the authority of imperial textual production, I will first discuss how edicts were produced and circulated across the empire, since edicts were clearly the model that Yao leaders followed when they fashioned their own local and trans-regional documents.
-As I will demonstrate, like Daoist ritual, which forms bonds between Yao people and the higher powers of the Daoist pantheon, the “Proclamation” envisions bonds between a long line of Yao leaders and the higher powers of the imperial court, going back to the meritorious deed of the first Yao ancestor, King (or Emperor) Pan.
+I will argue that the Yao “Proclamation” should be seen as an interregional response to, and appropriation of, an imperial project that took shape since the Song to integrate every sector of the empire and to reach into the hearts and minds of peoples living at a distance from the capital.
+Although the project sprouted in the court, from the 16th through the 19th centuries there were multiple actors, from government offices to commercial publishers to native chieftains to local ritual specialists, who propagated an imperial reimagining of antiquity through the production and circulation of popular narrative accounts.
+These accounts included family genealogies, “Precious Scrolls” (baojuan), real imperial edicts, the great masterwork novels of the late Ming, and as I will show, the “Proclamation for Crossing the Mountains.”
+Before describing the appearance, content, and uses of the Yao charters, as well as how this medium appropriated the authority of imperial textual production, I will first discuss how edicts were produced and circulated across the empire, since edicts served as the models that Yao leaders followed when they fashioned their own local and trans-regional documents.
+Just as Daoist ritual forms bonds between Yao people and the higher powers of the Daoist pantheon, the “Proclamation” envisions bonds between a long line of Yao leaders and the higher powers of the imperial court, going back to the meritorious deed of the first Yao ancestor, King (or Emperor) Pan.

 The Circulation and Display of Imperial Edicts